Gujarat LGBTQ Pride: 2018

-Pride march was held in Ahmedabad after a gap of 4 years on 24 February.
+Pride March was held in Ahmedabad after a gap of 4 years on 24 February.
 The march began from Kanoria Centre for Arts and ended at Darpana Academy of Performing Arts and was attended by 200 people.
 A queer conference titled Sambandh too was organised a day before the march.
 The city of Vadodara held a pride march under the banner Vadodara Samman Yatra on 1 July.
 The march started from Dairy Den Circle and culminated at Yog Niketan.

 2019

-In 2019, Ahmedabad pride march was held on 24 February from Ankur Char Rasta to the Darpana Academy.
-A panel discussion SamBandh: Dissident sketches was held as part of the pride celebration.
+In 2019, Ahmedabad pride March was held on 24 February from Ankur Char Rasta to the Darpana Academy.
+A panel discussion SamBandh: Dissident sketches were held as part of the pride celebration.